Hiring Glossary

 See how easy Global Hiring can be when everything works together.

-Employers engaged in a trade or business who pay remuneration, including non-cash payments, of $600 or more in a year to an employee must file a Form W-2 for each such employee.
+Employers who run a business and pay an employee $600 or more in a year, including non-cash payments, must file a Form W-2 for that employee.

 What Are The Different Types Of W-2 Employees?